ocramz/sparse-linear-algebra/README.md

 This library provides common numerical analysis functionality, without requiring any external bindings.
 It aims to serve as an experimental platform for scientific computation in a purely functional setting.

+## State of the library

+Mar 14, 2018: Mostly functional, but there are still a few (documented) bugs.
+Complex number support is still incomplete, so the users are advised to not rely on that for the time being.
+The issues related to Complex number handling are tracked in #50, #51, #12, #30.

 ## News

-Oct 7., 2017: The library is evolving in a number of ways, to reflect performance observations and user requests:
+Oct 7, 2017: The library is evolving in a number of ways, to reflect performance observations and user requests:

 * typeclasses and instances for primitive types will become `sparse-linear-algebra-core`, along with a typeclass-oriented reformulation of the numerical algorithms that used to depend on the nested IntMap representation.
 This will let other developers build on top of this library, in the spirit of `vector-space` and `linear`.